Data-informed insights for better teaching and learning

-SRI Education conducts high-quality research, builds capacity through technical assistance and develops innovative tools that improve teaching and accelerate and deepen learning.
-We integrate our expertise in content areas, student populations and research methods to produce equity-focused and evidence-based insights.
+Our team conducts high-quality research, builds capacity through technical assistance, and develops tech-supported innovations that improve teaching and accelerate and deepen learning.
+We integrate our expertise in education issues, student populations, and research methods to produce equity-focused and evidence-based insights.

-For more than 50 years, SRI Education has been a leader in helping partners find out what works, for whom, how and why.
-We are committed to a more equitable world where all educators and students thrive and have opportunities to succeed.
+For more than 50 years, SRI Education has been a leader in helping strategic partners find out what works, for whom, how, and why.
+We collaborate with federal, state, foundation, nonprofit, and commercial partners to improve teaching, education policies, and student learning.
+Our goal: to reduce barriers and optimize outcomes for students of all ages; abilities; and racial, cultural, linguistic, and geographic backgrounds.

-We discover and test the impact of policies, programs and interventions through early-stage implementation research, survey research, policy analysis, extant data analysis, and large-scale experimental and quasi-experimental studies.
+We discover and test the impact of policies, programs, and interventions through early-stage implementation research, case studies, survey research, policy analysis, extant data analysis, learning analytics, and large-scale experimental and quasi-experimental studies.

 SRI researchers look to optimize special education services using AI